Permanent Partial Disability (PPD) L&I Settlement In Washington State

 Can I Reopen After a Settlement?

 Yes you can reopen a PPD settlement after final claim closure.
-You will need to show an objective worsening of your medical condition.
+Be careful here because you will need to show an objective worsening of your medical condition.
 For deadlines and other considerations see Reopening your claim

 L&I Attorney Chris Sharpe Explains Other L&I Benefits Besides PPD.